elisemercury/Duplicate-Image-Finder/README.md

 ```
 ### similarity (str)

-Depending on which use-case you want to apply DIF for, the granularity for the classification of the images can be adjusted.
+Depending on which use-case you want to apply DifPy for, the granularity for the classification of the images can be adjusted.

-The DIF can f. e. search for exact matching duplicate images, or images that look similar, but are not necessarily duplicates.
+DifPy can f. e. search for exact matching duplicate images, or images that look similar, but are not necessarily duplicates.

 ``"normal"`` = (recommended, default) searches for duplicates (with a certain tolerance)